djangopbx/djangopbx-docs/docs/commandline/upgrading_commands.rst

 and the django-pbx user when upgrading your DjangoPBX installation.

 In most cases an update can be achieved with a simple git pull.
-You **MUST** be logged in as the djangp-pbx user when issuing git commands.
+You **MUST** be logged in as the django-pbx user when issuing git commands.
 The git pull will bring down any new or modified files.

 There will be occasions where a git pull will identify a conflict.